 Soon after first printing of Martin Gardner book was published in 1995, Sandra Collins SLIS, Univ. of Pittsburg, wrote in a Library Journal an interesting review of this book: "Given the lack of scholarly distance from the subject, the patronizing tone and the gross editorializing, it would be difficult to recommend this book to any library."
 Later on, in 2008, Sarah Levis, a lecturer of the Univ. of Wales, stated: "Martin Gardner is one of the few people outside the Urantia Foundation who has undertaken research into the movement.
 His research is worth noting, although his position as a great skeptic does not allow his conclusions much academic credibility." ["The Peculiar Sleep: Receiving The Urantia Book" (2008) in Sacred Traditions, James R Lewis ed, Cambridge, Cambridge University Press, 199-212]

-If any book about the New Testament would contain so many misstatement of its text, nobody will regard it seriously, however there are many who treat Martin Gardner’s book very seriously, so seriously, that this book is the main source of the Wikipedia article about The Urantia Book.
-Many other authors, for example Brad Gooch, base their work mainly on Gardner conclusions, consequently people that never read The Urantia Book are presented with a very distorted picture of its content.
+If any book about the New Testament would contain so many misstatements of its text, nobody will regard it seriously, however, there are many who treat Martin Gardner’s book very seriously, so seriously, that this book is the main source of the Wikipedia article about The Urantia Book.
+Many other authors, for example, Brad Gooch, base their work mainly on Gardner conclusions, consequently, people that never read The Urantia Book are presented with a very distorted picture of its content.